maplibre/maplibre-gl-js-docs/docs/pages/api/index.md

 MapLibre GL JS is a JavaScript library that uses WebGL to render interactive maps from vector tiles and [MapLibre styles](https://maplibre.org/maplibre-gl-js-docs/style-spec/).
 It is part of the [MapLibre GL ecosystem](https://github.com/maplibre).

-## Migration Note

-We are now migrating this documentation from Mapbox to MapLibre.
-If you want to contribute feel free to open an [issue](https://github.com/maplibre/maplibre-gl-js-docs/issues) on GitHub or submit a [pull request](https://github.com/maplibre/maplibre-gl-js-docs/pulls) to propose directly your changes.

 ## Quickstart

 {{